swordsecurity/architect.css/README.md

 - Colors: Colors and patterns for any div

 ## Prerequisites
-To run Restbot, you will need the following:
+To use architect.css, you will need the following:
 - bootstrap 3.3.7

 ## Installation